icons8/lunacy-docs/docs/man/help.md

 ![alt_text](images/Copy-of8.png "image_tooltip")
 is used to lock the layer on canvas, meaning it cannot be selected or moved without being unlocked first.
-Alternatively, it's possible to lock an object using keyboard shortcut **Ctrl + L**
+Alternatively, it's possible to lock an object using keyboard shortcut `Ctrl` `L`

 ### Objects